maggiejamess/battleship-ai/BUG_REPORT.md

-# 🐛 Bug Report – Battleship AI Game
+# Bug Report: Battleship AI Game

 ### 1. Bug: AI Repeated Shots
 - **Problem**: AI would sometimes fire at the same grid square more than once.